No company hires unless they have a problem that can’t be solved by the people they already have working.

-If the team doesn’t know the right people (or they are all tapped out), then the hiring manager asks the office manager or the HR person to post the job on the company website and possibly other sites.
+If the team doesn’t know the right people (or they are all tapped out), then the hiring manager asks the office manager or the HR person to post the job on the company website and possibly other sites such as prime jobs for example.
 The HR person writes up the job description and posts it.
 The job gets picked up by spiders and web scrapers and posted all over the place.
 Many (or few) people respond.
 Most are not really a fit, but 10-20% of jobs get filled this way.

 Contingency search firms, whom you may or may not have worked with before, may pick up the posting and contact you with possible candidates who may or may not be a fit.

 Or you may choose, for reasons I’ll describe below, to hire a retained executive search firm.

 A search for someone to fill your open position is not rocket science, but it requires time and effort and using a well-thought-out and creative method.
 This will yield a number of people who are ready, willing and able to talk with you about the role, have the skills you need and are interested in working for your company.